 Communities of Practice are “organic” and often voluntary in nature.
 Members are attracted and engaged by practical discussions of ideas, issues and lessons learned.
 Groups are sustained by regular interactions (e.g., meetings, teleconferences, email discussions, one-to-one networking) that are valuable and relevant.

-Our CoP’s provide an effective way for members to share ideas and approaches, problems and solutions, knowledge and insights.
+Our CoP’s provide an effective way for members to share ideas and approaches, problems and solutions, knowledge, and insights.
 They offer an opportunity for new continuing educators to gain an introduction to the field and for seasoned professionals to stay informed about the latest developments.

 Our Communities of Practice

-Leadership and Program Management
+Programming and Program Management

 Online Learning and Instructional Design